World Festival of Youth (2024): Organization of the festival

+Baltic countries.
+Five thousand volunteers, 300 Russian guides worked at the festival site, and all Russian regions took over the patronage of foreign delegations.
+The regional program of the festival was held from March 10 to March 17, its participants visited 30 cities of Russia.

 Festival participants

 According to organizers, 20,000 people and 190 countries take part in it: Russian and foreign participants from the fields of business, media, international cooperation, culture, volunteering and charity, sport, different spheres of life.

 According to the head of Rosmolodezhi Ksenia Razuvaeva among the participants will be students, young professionals, entrepreneurs, leaders of non-profit organizations, diplomats, athletes and cultural figures.
 It was proposed to expand the age of the Festival participants.